 DR EDWARD STODDARD

-Marie Curie Fellow in Conflict Studies at Scuola Superiore Sant'Anna, Pisa
+Affiliated Fellow (and Former Marie Curie Fellow in Conflict Studies) at the Scuola Superiore Sant'Anna, Pisa

 NON-WESTERN POWERS AND CONTEMPORARY WARFARE